econnet/econ/do.rst

 Profit advances constitute regular payments to owners, currently contributing or not, to allow them to use products of the outside economy already before revenue from sales of the product.

-The `LLE`_ corresponding to a product econ accepts work shares as a pledge for loans.
+The `LE`_ corresponding to a product accepts work shares as a pledge for profit advances.

+Advances are

-Advances are loans of the `LLE`_ to the owners and are balanced with profit at the end of the period.
+- loans of the `LE`_ to the owners
-If the econ does not make profit, profit advances are liabilities forwarded to the next period.
+- are balanced with profit at the end of the period or forwarded to the next period
+- not reward for work (not wages)

-If the `LLE`_ gets bankrupt, then advances are lost.
+If the `LE`_ gets bankrupt, then profit advances are lost.
+The risk is taken by creditors if financed by bonds.
-The risk is take by the `LLE`_.
+The risk is considered via the interest rate on the bonds.

 The amount of profit advances is based on previous profits, or if the money is available, based on expected profit.